 Earthjustice is the premier nonprofit environmental law

 organization.
-We take on the biggest, most precedent-setting
+We take on the biggest, most precedent-setting cases

-will never rest.
-We are here because the earth needs a
+because the earth needs a good lawyer.

 Founded in 1971, Earthjustice has a distinguished track record